mayuresh4700/Netflix-Clone/README.md

-This application (a Netflix clone) was built using React (Custom Hooks, Context), Firebase & Styled Components.
+This application (a Netflix clone 🎈) was built using React (Custom Hooks, Context), Firebase & Styled Components.
 I have built the following pages within this application: sign in, sign up,